 How to Counter Treatment Roadblocks

 If you’re a mesothelioma patient, you’re likely concerned with the financial ramifications of treating your disease.
-Travel costs may seem to prevent you from seeking the best possible treatment.
+Travel costs may seem to prevent you from finding a facility that specializes in mesothelioma.

 Fortunately, many companies understand the struggles that cancer patients and their families face regularly.
 These businesses — unlike those asbestos manufacturers that caused the disease in the first place — put mesothelioma victims such as yourself above their own profits.